iammohith/GrassFire-Algorithm/README.md

 ## File Structure
 The project consists of the following MATLAB functions:

-- `start_simulation.m`: The main function that initiates the simulation.
+- **`start_simulation.m`**: The main function that initiates the simulation, calling other functions to display the grid, run the Grassfire algorithm, and visualize the robot's path.

-- `display_grid.m`: Displays the grid with the start, goal, and obstacle cells.
+- **`display_grid.m`**: Displays the grid with the start cell (in green), goal cell (in red), and obstacles (in black).
+It ensures proper visualization by dividing the grid into rows and columns.

-- `grassfire_algorithm.m`: Implements the Grassfire algorithm to calculate distances.
+- **`grassfire_algorithm.m`**: Implements the Grassfire algorithm to calculate the distance of each cell from the goal while considering obstacles.
+Obstacles are marked as impassable, and distances propagate to the rest of the grid.

-- `display_distances.m`: Displays the distances on the grid.
+- **`display_distances.m`**: Displays the calculated distances from the Grassfire algorithm on the grid.

-- `shortest_path.m`: Visualizes the robot's path from the start to the goal cell.
+- **`shortest_path.m`**: Visualizes the shortest path from the start cell to the goal cell based on the Grassfire algorithm's output.
+It plots the path step-by-step, avoiding obstacles.

-- `draw_robot.m`: Draws the robot's representation on the grid.
+- **`draw_robot.m`**: Draws the robot's representation on the grid.
+The robot features a blue rectangular body, black wheels, and an orange circular mount to distinguish it visually.

+- **`index_to_rowcol.m`**: Converts a linear cell index to its corresponding row and column indices in a grid with dimensions `m x n`.
+Unlike MATLAB's default `ind2sub`, which assumes column-major order, this function works for **row-major order** (left-to-right row-wise):

 ## Results